jdcloudcom/en/documentation/Storage-and-CDN/Storage-Gateway/Introduction/Product-Overview.md

 ## Gateway Type

-JD Cloud Storage Gateway provides file gateway supporting NFS protocol.
+JD Cloud Storage Gateway provides file gateway supporting NFS and FTP protocols.
 File gateway establishes mapping relationship between object structure of OSS Bucket and directories and files of NAS file system.
-Users can read and write objects in specified OSS Bucket through standard NFS protocol.
+Users can read and write the objects in specified OSS Bucket through standard file storage protocol.
 Meanwhile, the gateway utilizes local cache space as hot data cache so that users can enjoy OSS Bucket mass space while the high performance of their data access can be guaranteed.